 Visit Natchez National Historical Park

-Fort Rosalie has little remaining from the original fort and structures, but does offer picnicking on the grounds as well as exhibits explaining the historical significance of the fort and settlement in Natchez.
+Fort Rosalie has little remaining from the original fort and structures, but it does offer picnicking on the grounds as well as exhibits explaining the historical significance of the fort and settlement in Natchez.

 Lunch at Biscuits and Blues